 We worked together to get her baby sleeping, then worked some more to get her sleeping restoratively as well!

-She’s now able to care for both her children confidently, thanks for the benefits of sleep training!
+She’s now able to care for both her children confidently, thanks to the benefits of sleep training!

 #4.
 Better Relationship for Mom and Dad